 Insights drawn from creative data don’t just predict your customers, as though they were automatons.
 It helps you to understand them, like the humans they are.

-And it’s by treating your customers like humans that you’ll get that Holy Grail of marketing – genuine, warm, loyal brand/customer relationships which convert.
+And it’s by treating your customers like humans that you’ll get that Holy Grail of marketing – genuine, warm, loyal brand/customer relationships that convert.